Machine Strategy Guide

 Stack Up Pays is made by Incredible Technologies (IT), a casino gaming manufacturer known for its progressively-featured slot products.
 IT machines appear at a range of regional and destination casinos across the United States.

-How do I evaluate Stack Up Pays for +EV?
+How do I evaluate Stack Up Pays for an edge?

-For each progressive tier, calculate the midpoint between the current meter and the posted must-hit-by ceiling.
+For each progressive tier, calculate the midpoint between the current counter and the posted must-hit-by ceiling.
 Estimate the coin-in required to reach that midpoint, apply the house edge to get expected base game loss, and compare the sum of expected jackpot values to that expected loss.
-If jackpot EV exceeds expected loss, play is +EV.
+If jackpot EV exceeds expected loss, play is player-favorable.

 What makes Stack Up Pays different from other MHB games?